 - Irish Jobs

 Ensure that you are qualified for the position, and apply for a job.
 Once you receive a job offer, ensure that you are getting the required salary to apply for the visa.
 Thereafter, request the employer to start your work permit application.
-After the labour market check is conducted your work permit is issued.
+After the labour market check is conducted, your work permit is issued.
 Once the work permit is issued, you can start the work visa application.
 Choose the work visa you want to apply for, ensure you meet the requirements, and apply.

 Is IELTS required for Ireland?

 You need to clear an English language proficiency test to get a job offer.
 This can be IELTS/TOEFL or any other relevant examination.
-After you get a job offer, a permit, and apply for a visa your details are checked by the consular officers.
+After you get a job offer, a permit, and apply for a visa, your details are checked by the consular officers.
 They will check if you meet the work visa requirements.
 This means you will need to clear an English language test like IELTS.
 This will prove that you meet the language criteria to work in Ireland.

 How Do I Get a Work Visa for Ireland?

 Ireland does not have a job seeker visa.
 However, it does offer you a work visa.
 You need a work permit and a work visa to work in Ireland.
+Here’s how you can get the work via for Ireland.

 - Get a work permit- Ask your employer to apply for a work permit on your behalf (For example, Critical Skills Employment Permit or General Employment Permit)

 - Apply for a work visa– Choose the work visa you want to apply for.
 There are different types of work visas.
-For example, Employment visa, Employment Scientific Researcher Visa.
+For example, an Employment visa, Employment Scientific Researcher Visa.

 - Fill out the application form– Visit the official website (Ireland Immigration) and fill out the application form